all-in-one-of/snippets/HOU_DOP_FLIP.md

 #### Collisions:
 - Stick on collision [viscosity free solutions!: ]( simualte sth like (free slip condition) but inbverse)
 #### Viscosity:
 Adhesive force which resist motion (lava).
 Measured in: (centi)Poise.
+To control locally use `viscosity` attribute on points

 Substance | CentiPoise
 --- | ---